-The internal voltage reference produces a precise 0.8 V $\pm 1\%$ voltage reference over the operating temperature and voltage range by scaling the output of a bandgap reference circuit.
+The internal voltage reference produces a precise $0.8 \text{ V} \pm 1\%$ voltage reference over the operating temperature and voltage range by scaling the output of a bandgap reference circuit.
 The output voltage is set by a resistor divider from the output node to the FB pin.
-TI recommends using 1% tolerance or better divider resistors.
-Select the low-side resistor R{LS} for the desired divider current and use Equation 3 to calculate R{HS}.
+It is recommended to use 1% tolerance or better divider resistors.
+Select the low side resistor R{LS} for the desired divider current and use Equation 3 to calculate R{HS} .
 To improve efficiency at light loads consider using larger value resistors.
-However, if the values are too high, the regulator will be more susceptible to noise and voltage errors from the FB input current may become noticeable.
+However, if the values are too high, the regulator is more susceptible to noise and voltage errors from the FB input current may become noticeable.